 The study goes on to say (emphasis mine): “Sleep deprivation exacerbates Aβ plaque pathology while enhancing sleep by inhibiting orexin signaling attenuates plaque accumulation.
-Finally, sleep deprivation exerts a variety Aβ-independent effects in the brain that could exacerbate neurodegeneration.
-Because relatively small alterations in Aβ levels can translate into considerable changes in plaque pathology over a long timeframe, chronic mild sleep disturbances throughout life might conceivably facilitate Aβ deposition, setting in motion a feed-forward cycle in which Aβ pathology in turn impairs the sleep wake cycle.”
+Finally, sleep deprivation exerts a variety of Aβ-independent effects in the brain that could exacerbate neurodegeneration.
+Because relatively small alterations in Aβ levels can translate into considerable changes in plaque pathology over a long timeframe, chronic mild sleep disturbances throughout life might conceivably facilitate Aβ deposition, setting in motion a feed-forward cycle in which Aβ pathology, in turn, impairs the sleep-wake cycle.”
 You can read the full Nature article here: https://www.nature.com/articles/emm2014121

 A study that came out in Feb.
 2018 looked at how the APOE ε4 genotype interacts with sleep cycles.
-It concluded: “Our findings suggest that the APOE ε4 allele may act as a moderator in the relationship between the sleep-wake cycle and Aβ accumulation in CN older adults. “
+It concluded: “Our findings suggest that the APOE ε4 allele may act as a moderator in the relationship between the sleep-wake cycle and Aβ accumulation in CN [cognitively normal] older adults.“[ref]

 Another study that came out in January 2018 used an animal model of AD with tau accumulation.
 The study found that dim light at night caused disrupted circadian rhythms and neurodegeneration.[ref]